Terminals of Los Angeles International Airport: Terminal 5

-Terminal 5 has 17 gates: Gates 50, 51A, 51B, 53A, 53B, 54A, 54B, 55A, 55B, 51A–51D, 57–59, and a bus gate.
+Terminal 5 had 17 gates: Gates 50, 51A, 51B, 53A, 53B, 54A, 54B, 55A, 55B, 51A–51D, 57–59, and a bus gate.
 Gates 52A–52I are located at the Regional Terminal.
-As of March 2024, the terminal serves as a hub for American Airlines along with Terminal 4 and the Regional Terminal.
-The terminal is also used by JetBlue and Spirit Airlines.
+As of March 2024, the terminal served as a hub for American Airlines along with Terminal 4 and the Regional Terminal.

-Terminal 5 will be closed for demolition and reconstruction with the last day of operation on Tuesday, October 28, 2025.
-JetBlue will move to Terminal 1 on Tuesday, October 21, 2025, Spirit Airlines will move to Terminal 2 on Wednesday, October 22, 2025, and American Airlines will move to Terminal 4 and TBIT on Tuesday, October 28, 2025.
+Terminal 5 was closed for demolition and reconstruction with the last day of operation on Tuesday, October 28, 2025.
+JetBlue moved to Terminal 1 on Tuesday, October 21, 2025, Spirit Airlines moved to Terminal 2 on Wednesday, October 22, 2025, and American Airlines moved to Terminal 4 and TBIT on Tuesday, October 28, 2025.

 Terminal 5 opened in 1962, and Western Airlines occupied this terminal until Western was merged with Delta on April 1, 1987.
 Terminal 5 was redesigned by Gensler, expanded to include a connector building between the original satellite and the ticketing facilities and remodeled from 1986 through early 1988.
 It was unofficially named 'Delta's Oasis at LAX' with the slogan 'Take Five at LAX' when construction was completed in the summer of 1988.
 Northwest Airlines moved all operations to Terminal 5 and Terminal 6 alongside Delta on June 30, 2009, as part of its merger with the airline.

 Delta, which had been based for decades in Terminal 5 (with additional gates in Terminal 6), moved to Terminals 2 and 3 between May 12–17, 2017, in order to relieve overcrowding and provide better and easier transfers with its airline partners at Tom Bradley International Terminal.

 American Eagle flights operate from a satellite terminal that is located just east of Terminal 8.
 This terminal is accessed from a bus gate in Terminal 5, and has nine gates that supplement American's mainline operation at Terminals 4 and 5.

-In July 2020, JetBlue announced that they would close their Long Beach operating base due to their routes underperforming there and because the officials at Long Beach refused to build a customs facility at LGB.
-As a result, JetBlue announced they would create a new operating base at LAX, as they planned a big expansion at the airport.
-JetBlue opened its LAX operating base on October 7, 2020, at Terminal 5.
-Because they moved their base to Los Angeles, they were able to expand domestically and internationally on the West Coast.

-Former tenants of the terminal include Aeromexico, Air Jamaica, Air Tahiti Nui, Allegiant, British Caledonian, China Southern Airlines, Delta Air Lines, Ecuatoriana de Aviación, Frontier, Hawaiian Airlines, Mexicana, Northwest Airlines, SkyWest Airlines, Song, Sun Country, Swissair, TriStar Airlines, and Western Airlines.
+Former tenants of the terminal include Aeromexico, Air Jamaica, Air Tahiti Nui, Allegiant, British Caledonian, China Southern, Delta, Ecuatoriana de Aviación, Frontier, Hawaiian, Mexicana, Northwest, SkyWest, Song, Spirit, Sun Country, Swissair, JetBlue, TriStar, and Western.

-American Airlines has one Admirals Club in the terminal.
+American Airlines had one Admirals Club in the terminal.